Phone: 01202 604542

 For further information contact

 Redwood House is a detached house in Broadstone, Poole.
 The service supports up to 6 young people /adults with learning disabilities and/or autism and associated complex needs from the age of 16 to 25.

-This is a transitional residential service supporting young adults in developing their independence, and helps to nurture their potential and to be active members of their community.
+This is a transitional supported living service supporting young adults in developing their independence, and helps to nurture their potential and to be active members of their community.

 We work in partnership with local schools and colleges so that the people we support, continue to achieve their educational potential.
 We believe that everyone who resides at Redwood House should be positively challenged to maximise their potential.
 The outcomes that can be achieved are endless.